The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 So let's use a butcher as an example.

-Just call it something new, it's exempt from the price, price it whatever they want, and make up whatever it is they can't make because the price on the other stuff is frozen has happened all the time.
+Price it whatever they want and make up whatever it is they can't make because the price and the other stuff is frozen.

 Prices just constantly skyrocketed during wage and price controls.

-But the whole concept that the House now is is going to keep costs down, which is fooling everybody into thinking that the price now for health care is going to get cheaper.
+But the whole concept that the House now is going to keep costs down, which is fooling everybody into thinking that the price now for health care is going to get cheaper.

 The two are unrelated.

-One one glaring example.
+One glaring example.

 Have you ever heard of a loss leader?

-The Larry King show was a loss leader for the then mutual network.
+The Larry King show was a loss leader for the then Mutual Network.

 The Larry King show was on at midnight to six.